toto88/sysadmin-kb/README.md

 * Port Simulation with C and Python
 * Test SFTP  with a bulk list of accounts
 * Add and Modify AD users with PowerShell
+* List process running for more 24 hours